aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-task-links/predecessor-and-successor-tasks/_index.md

 The code samples below displays predecessor and successor task after traversing the task links in the project and writing the results to a console window.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTaskLinks-GetPredecessorSuccessorTasks-GetPredecessorSuccessorTasks.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTaskLinks-GetPredecessorSuccessorTasks.cs" >}}